cdbdev/python-doc/doc/python_loops.md

 # 1. Introduction
-The most common type of loop is the **for loop**.
+Python provides a few different ways to create **lists**.
+The most common type to do this is the **for loop**.
 These loops have their use, but they also have some disadvantages:

 - multiple levels of indentation (especially with nested loops)
 - code readability suffers in large blocks